Crustacean larva: Life cycle

 At its most complete, a crustacean's life cycle begins with an egg, which is usually fertilised, but may instead be produced by parthenogenesis.
 This egg hatches into a pre-larva or pre-zoea.
 Through a series of moults, the young animal then passes through various zoea stages, followed by a megalopa or post-larva.
 This is followed by metamorphosis into an immature form, which broadly resembles the adult, and after further moults, the adult form is finally reached.
 Some crustaceans continue to moult as adults, while for others, the development of gonads signals the final moult.

-Any organs which are absent from the adults do not generally appear in the larvae, although there are a few exceptions, such as the vestige of the fourth pereiopod in the larvae of Lucifer, and some pleopods in certain Anomura and crabs.
+Any organs which are absent from the adults do not generally appear in the larvae, although there are a few exceptions, such as the vestige of the fourth pereiopod in the larvae of Lucifer, and some pleopods in certain Anomura and Brachyura.
 In a more extreme example, the Sacculina and other Rhizocephala have a distinctive nauplius larva with its complex body structure, but the adult form lacks many organs due to extreme adaptation to its parasitic life style.